Collective modes and terahertz near-field response of superconductors: Bulk layered superconductors

-For a superconducting slab in the continuous limit, the near field reflection coefficient is shown in Fig.~\ref{fig:layered_josephson_plasmon}, taking into account the nonlocal corrections to the dielectric function due to the Goldstone mode.
-Note that due to high anisotropy of the EM response, the z direction wavelength $\lambda_z \sim \omega/\omega_p$ can easily get comparable to the layer spacing.
+where $R_p$ is the reflection coefficient of an infinitely thick sample and $k_z$ is the z component of the EM wave momentum inside the slab.
+See Appendix~\ref{appendix:rp} for the derivation.
+A typical reflection coefficient is shown in Fig.~\ref{fig:layered_josephson_plasmon}, taking into account the nonlocal corrections to the dielectric function due to the Goldstone mode.
+Note that due to high anisotropy of the EM response, the z direction wavelength $\lambda_z \sim \lambda \omega/\omega_p$ can easily get comparable to the layer spacing where $\lambda$ is the in plane wave length.
 In that case, the full form \equa{eqn:layered_modes_discrete} should be used as the bulk mode dispersion and the number of hyperbolic plasmon branches is limited by the number of layers $N$.
 Due to Josephson coupling between the layers, the transfer matrix method does not apply and numerical diagonalization of a set of $N$ coupled linear equations will be needed to calculate the near field reflection coefficient.